Posts tagged parkrun

 • Inaugural: November 3rd 2012.
 Final event: #173 on May 7th 2016

-• Reason for cancellation: Stoke Gifford Parish Council demanded charges (initially £1 per runner, then for park maintenance), which parkrun organizers, said contradicted the event's free, volunteer-led ethos and would set a dangerous precedent, leading organizers to withdraw the event on safety and principle grounds.
+• Reason for cancellation: Stoke Gifford Parish Council demanded charges (initially £1 per runner, then for park maintenance), which parkrun organisers, said contradicted the event's free, volunteer-led ethos and would set a dangerous precedent, leading organisers to withdraw the event on safety and principle grounds.

 • Replaced by: Many of the Little Stoke core team went to Eastville, Three Brooks, Pomphrey Hill and Chipping Sodbury